kyma-project/kyma/docs/helm-broker/03-01-create-addons.md

 >**NOTE:** Currently you can provide only one entry in the `docs` array.

-See [this](https://github.com/kyma-project/bundles/tree/release-0.6/bundles/testing-0.0.1/docs) example of the `docs` directory with documentation for the testing bundle.
+See [this](https://github.com/kyma-project/bundles/tree/release-0.6/bundles/testing-0.0.1/docs) example of the `docs` directory with documentation for the testing addon.

 Using the Helm Broker, you can provision a broker which provides its own Service Classes.
 To learn how to upload documentation for those classes, read [this](#details-provide-service-classes-documentation) document.